-- (i) does not have power to act as a director; - (ii) is not deemed to be a director for the purposes of these articles; and - (iii) is not deemed to be the agent of his appointor. - (D) An alternate director is entitled to contract and be interested in and benefit from contracts, transactions or arrangements and to be repaid expenses and to be indemnified by the company to the same extent as if he were a director.
-However, he is not entitled to receive from the company as an alternate director any pay, except for that part (if any) of the pay otherwise payable to his appointor as his appointor may tell the company in writing to pay to his alternate director.
+- (i) does not have power to act as a director; - (ii) is not deemed to be a director for the purposes of these articles; and

+- (iii) is not deemed to be the agent of his appointor. - (F) An alternate director is entitled to contract and be interested in and benefit from contracts, transactions or arrangements and to be repaid expenses and to be indemnified by the company to the same extent as if he were a director.
+However, he is not entitled to receive from the company as an alternate director any pay, except for that part (if any) of the pay otherwise payable to his appointor as his appointor may tell the company in writing to pay to his alternate director. - (G) A director or any other person may act as alternate director to represent more than one director and an alternate director shall be entitled at meetings of the board of directors or any committee of the board of directors to one vote for every director whom he represents in addition to his own vote (if any) as a director.
+However, he shall count as only one for the purpose of determining whether a quorum is present.

-85. Executive Directors
+91. Executive Directors